aboekelh/bridges_assignments/Philadelphia Workshop/0 - Setup/README.md

 ### Task

-Visualize an array of 10 elements where each element should stores a square numbers.
+Visualize an array of 10 elements where each element stores a square number.

 ### Using credentials